 Industry and sector provincewide projects

-For more information on industry and sector projects, contact an Industry Workforce Partnership Officer at [email protected]
+For more information on how to apply for industry and sector provincewide projects contact an Industry Workforce Partnerships Specialist at [email protected].
+Proposals are accepted on an ongoing basis at this time.

 Application grant documents